-A Formal Grievance Process will only be undertaken if the Respondent is a student or employee.
+A Formal Grievance Process will only be undertaken if the Respondent is a student or employee (including both faculty and staff).
 When the Respondent is a student or employee, the grievance processes provided in Appendix B or Appendix C, as appropriate, may be available regardless of the status of the Complainant, who may or may not be an Arcadia community member.